nateKlaux/Naviga.Docs/CSR_Guide/csr-guide_payment-billing.md

 ### Auto-renew

-#### Enroll in auto-renew
+#### Opt into auto-renew

-You cannot enroll a subscription into auto-renew if a payment has been made in the last 24 hours.
+You cannot opt a subscription into auto-renew if a payment has been made in the last 24 hours.

-To enroll a subscription into auto-renew:
+To opt a subscription into auto-renew:

 1. Select the **auto-renew sign up** button.
 The sign up form appears.
 2. Confirm a payment term with subscriber. `Term` is the number of weeks per billing cycle. `Total payment` is the amount due today.